ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A JSONPath implementation MUST raise an error for any query which is not well-formed and valid.
-The well-formedness and the validity of JSONPath queries are independent of the JSON value the query is applied to; no further errors relating to the well-formedness and the validity of a JSONPath query can be raised during application of the query to a value.
+The well-formedness and the validity of JSONPath queries are independent of the JSON value the query is applied to.
+No further errors relating to the well-formedness and the validity of a JSONPath query can be raised during application of the query to a value.